LeSabreDeDieu/Cub3D/README.md

 - gcc or another C compiler
 - make
 - The miniLibX library
-- The libft that you can get it [here](https://github.com/LeSabreDeDieu/libft)
+- The libft library is required and can be obtained from [here](https://github.com/LeSabreDeDieu/libft).

 ## Installation